KERATOCONUSCASE: Profilometry-Based Scleral Lenses in Advanced Keratoconus

 - He was not a candidate for corneal crosslinking as corneal thickness was less than 400um.

-- He had an allergy to dust, mold, and pollen.
+- He had allergies to dust, mold, and pollen.

 - He had never worn contact lenses.

-- His request was to restore his vision and have comfortable contact lenses for sports, as he is a professional soccer player.
+- His goal was to restore his vision and have comfortable contact lenses for sports, as he is a professional soccer player.

 Examination